Raghavvram/Memory-Analysis/README.md

 # Memory-Analysis

-Memory analysis using volatility
+This repository serves as a resource for memory forensics, primarily focusing on the use of Volatility 3 for analyzing memory dumps.

+## Volatility 3 Command Reference

+For a comprehensive guide on essential Volatility 3 commands, their explanations, and usage instructions, please refer to [Command.md](Command.md).
+This document covers installation, basic usage, and categorized commands for process, network, code, registry, and file system analysis.

+## Future Enhancements (TODOs)

-TODO: Add a sample dump file
+*   Add a sample memory dump file for practice.

-TODO: Add links to related CTFs
+*   Add links to related Capture The Flag (CTF) challenges.

-TODO: write a doc explaining the difference between the commands of vol3 and vlo2

-TODO: wirte different ways to install it on different OS

-TODO: Explain the Output of each Command with an example
+*   Explain the output of each command with practical examples.

-TDOD: Write an Article
+*   Write an article detailing memory analysis techniques.